atkm/hugo-site/content/posts/learning-cs-systems.md

     * The assignments are the same as Princeton's [COS226](http://www.cs.princeton.edu/courses/archive/fall18/cos226/syllabus.php).
     * Each assignment (reading + coding) takes one day to complete, so 11 days in total.

-- MIT 6.005 Software Construction (OCW)
-    * Software engineering best practices.
-What constitutes a good specification and test?
-    Immutability.
-Interfaces.
-Equality of types.
-Specification and tests for abstract data types and concurrent programs.

 - Functional Programming in Scala Specialization (Coursera)
     * Assignments are fun (i.e. moderately challenging) unlike most Coursera courses.
     * Course 1 & 2 comprise an introduction to functional programming and the Scala type system.